Cuke7/PF2E_database/readme.md

 ### `db.getDescriptionFr(id) -> promise`

-Get the french description for an item by providing his **_id_**.
+Get the french description for an item by providing its **_id_**.
 Whenever the description makes a reference to another item, the item name and id is provided in the **_references_** field.
 Returns a empty object if the id is incorrect.

 **Exemple:**